jerdog/devex-and-devops-success-revealHugo/content/_index.md

 ## What is DevOps?

-the combination of practices and tools designed to increase an organization's ability to deliver applications and services faster than traditional software development processes
+>#### the combination of practices and tools designed to increase an organization's ability to deliver applications and services faster than traditional software development processes

 {{% note %}}
 When we look at DevEx through this lens, it aligns perfectly with what DevOps is....

+...along with some of the core DevOps practices.
 {{% /note %}}

 ---

+{{< slide transition="slide-in none" >}}

+### Core DevOps Principles

+- Collaboration

+{{% note %}}
+**Collaboration:** Collaboration in DevOps transcends traditional team boundaries, fostering a culture where developers, operations, and other stakeholders work closely together throughout the entire software development lifecycle.
+This unified approach encourages the sharing of knowledge, skills, and efforts to achieve common goals, leading to faster problem-solving, innovation, and a more cohesive product development process.
+It is about creating an environment where silos are broken down, and cross-functional teams are empowered to work as a single unit.
+{{% /note %}}

+---

+{{< slide transition="fade-in none" >}}

+### Core DevOps Principles

+- Collaboration
+- Communication

+{{% note %}}
+**Communication:** Effective communication is the backbone of DevOps, ensuring that all members of the development, operations, and broader organizational team are on the same page.
+This principle emphasizes open, continuous dialogue and feedback loops between teams, which helps in identifying and addressing issues early, aligning on project goals, and facilitating seamless handoffs between stages of development.
+Tools and practices that enhance transparency, such as daily stand-ups, chat applications, and collaborative platforms, are crucial for maintaining high levels of communication.
+{{% /note %}}

+---

+{{< slide transition="none" >}}

 ### Core DevOps Principles